- About Us

 Yes.
 Once a final judgment has been entered, you can file an appeal to have a higher court review the outcome of your case.
 Your attorneys will help you file a brief with the proper appeals court.
 Your ex-spouse will then have a chance to submit a response.

-The Moradi Saslaw team of divorce trial lawyers have decades of combined experience in court.
-Our attorneys specialize in custody, visitation, and parenting issues.
+The Moradi Saslaw team of divorce trial lawyers has decades of combined experience in court.
+Our attorneys specialize in custody, visitation, parenting issues, and high-net worth divorces.
 We maintain a respected network of exemplary experts in custody, child psychology, forensic accounting, wealth management, estate planning, and mental health.
 When you work with us, you can expect creative and effective strategies to reach your goals in even the most contentious divorce.

-Call our stellar team of San Francisco and Bay Area divorce lawyers today at 415.872.1080 to discuss whether litigation is the best option for you.
+Call our stellar team of San Francisco and Bay Area divorce lawyers today at (415) 625-4587 or contact us online to discuss whether litigation is the best option for you.